ibm-cloud-docs/containers/cs_clusters.md

 After you set up your account to create clusters, prepare the setup of your cluster.
 These are preparations that impact your cluster each time that you create a cluster.
 {: shortdesc}

 1. Decide between a [free or standard cluster](/docs/containers?topic=containers-cs_ov#cluster_types).
-You can create 1 free cluster to try out some of the capabilities for 30 days, or create fully-customizable standard clusters with your choice of hardware isolation.
+You can create one free cluster to try out some of the capabilities for 30 days, or create fully-customizable standard clusters with your choice of hardware isolation.
 Create a standard cluster to get more benefits and control over your cluster performance.

 2. For standard clusters, plan your cluster setup.
   * Decide whether to create a [single zone](/docs/containers?topic=containers-ha_clusters#single_zone) or [multizone](/docs/containers?topic=containers-ha_clusters#multizone) cluster.
 Note that multizone clusters are available in select locations only.